MerrillLi/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Yuhui Li is an undergraduate student in Computer Science Department at Shantou University (Supervisor: Dr. Jianlong Xu).
-He is expected to graduate with distinction **(Rank 2/133, GPA 4.06/5.0)** in 2021.
-He has been enrolled as a graduate student at Hunan University and will go there for further study in September 2021.
-(Supervisor: Dr. Wei Liang).
-His current research interest is blockchain security, service computing, and deep learning.
+Yuhui Li is an graduate student in Cyber Security Department at Hunan University (Supervisor: Dr. Wei Liang).
+He graduated with distinction **(Rank 2/133, GPA 4.06/5.0)** in July 2021 (Supervisor: Dr. Jianlong Xu).
+He has a broad research interest in mobile computing, blockchain, service computing, and deep learning.